meprajwal/CodeNime/readme.md

-# One Piece VS Code Themes
+# CodeNime VS Code Themes

 Welcome to the CodeNime VS Code Themes project!
 This repository contains themes inspired by the Anime universe for Visual Studio Code.